-All the details you need to watch Europe’s best battle it out wherever you are in the world
+All the details you need to watch the quarter-finals in Europe’s elite competition

 European Champions Cup live stream: How to watch matches online from anywhere